hurlbertlab/core-transient-simulation/README.md

  + **./Plots**: visualizations of simulation results, organized by experiment/run
  + **./Summary**: summary RData files of simulation results, organized by experiment/run

-### Experiments and Summaries
-See [wiki page](/wiki/Experiments) for details on parameters used in each experiment and naming conventions.
-In general, files are named according to parameters that were varied.
-A '_' separates different parameters while a '-' associates a parameter with a value.
-For example a file including the string: 'd-g1_v-a0.5' indicates that the data refers to a simulation where the juvenile dispersal kernel was set to g1 (gaussian with distance 1) and the adult movement kernel was set to a0.5 (adjacent cell with probability 0.5).
- + **CONV**: Initial runs testing for long-term convergence of simulation under different grid sizes (32x32 vs 64x64) and dispersal types (d) or birth rates (b).
-These were just used to determine that 200 timestes were adequate and shouldn't be used for further analysis.
- + **EXP1**: Experiment 1 evaluates effects of juvenile dispersal (d), adult movement (v), and habitat spatial autocorrelation (dcorr)

-See [wiki page](/wiki/Experiments) for specific parameters used in summaries or see the Parameters directory that corresponds to the experiment.

 ## HTML Help Files
 `/Code/HTML`